ashandoak/ashandoak.github.io/README.md

 - A glossary is a useful tool (at the beginning of the thesis) to help the audience better understand the upcoming content of the thesis.
 Start the glossary from the first day of writing.
 - It's good practice to write the introduction early, as this will change dramatically over the course of research.
 To modify an introduction is easier than to write from scratch...
 An introduction should include:
     - Establish research topic
-    - Problem statement - just state where you currently are
+    - Problem statement - just state where you currently are.
+The final problem statement should be crisp.
     - Motivation and background - perhaps this will change if your research target changes
-    - Define the scope of research - if you define the scope you don't have to say "this is outside of the scope of my research..."
+    - Definite the scope of research - if you define the scope you don't have to say "this is outside of the scope of my research..."
     - Show the work's significance, relevance, impact - somewhat interchangeable.
 Thinking through this helps bound and direct your research.
     - State research questions and objectives - this is hard.
 It depends heavily on evaluation.
     - State expected contributions - should appear in abstract, introduction and conclusions.